MEDICAL BILLING FIGHTING TIMELY DENIALS

 For paper claims – always send certified/return receipt so you have proof the claims were received.
 You can use the return receipt for proof that the claim was received timely.

-– always ensure that your machine prints out a “faxed received” message you can use as proof that the intended party in fact did receive your fax.
+For faxed claims – always ensure that your machine prints out a “faxed received” message you can use as proof that the intended party in fact did receive your fax.

 For electronic claims – use your clearinghouse submission report as proof a claim was submitted timely.
 Some carriers will accept a “print screen” printout of the filed date from your billing software program.